material-motion/material-motion/specifications/view_duplication.md

 This API should accept an element and return an element.

 The API may return either a duplicated version of the element or the provided element.

-Every type of element is assumed to be duplicable by default.
-An element should not be duplicated if duplication was disabled using the disable duplication API.
+The duplicated element should be a best-effort apparent replica of the provided target.

 If possible, do not allow the API to return a null element.

-The implementation of this method should create a best-effort apparent replica of the provided target.

 Example pseudo-code: